KareemullaAshrafAli/CNN/README.md

 * Able to run experiments on a specific architecture with the provided datasets.

-Also, In this time, the model will make sure the output stays the  same throughtout the process.
+Also, In this time, the model will make sure the output stays the  same throughtout the process